Stuycs-K/final-project-3-hoi-hossainr/PRESENTATION.md

 In the lab, encoded smallest 2 bits of green value in pixels where red and blue values both had last 3 bits as `000`

-However there are probles when only LSB is used
+However there are problems when only LSB is used
   - Inefficient in space, as it requires 4 pixels to encode a single byte
   - Can be trivially easy to detect, especially with tools such as stegsolve.